LGBTQ rights in New Hampshire: Gay or trans common-law panic defence

-Gender identity and expression
+Transgender Rights

 Sex reassignment surgery has been legal since 1990.
 Transgender persons in New Hampshire are allowed to change the gender marker on their birth certificate but require undergoing such surgery to do so.
 The applicant for a gender change must submit to the city or Town Clerk a birth certificate request form, a photograph, a certified court order indicating that the individual has had "a sex change" and must pay the applicable fees.
 In July 2019, Governor Chris Sununu vetoed a bill which would have removed some of these restrictions saying he believed the process was fine as is.
 Proponents of the bill responded that Sununu lacked understanding of the challenges the transgender community faced.

 On October 20, 2017, New Hampshire lifted a ban on Medicaid health insurance coverage and state government funding for sex reassignment surgery.

 In 2018, Governor Chris Sununu signed into law two bills intended to protect LGBT rights, one prohibiting discrimination based on gender identity in housing, employment, and public accommodations.
 In 2022, Sununu said he would veto a "parental bill of rights" that critics claimed would have forced schools to disclose students' gender identities to their parents.
 The bill died in the New Hampshire House of Representatives.

 Since January 1, 2020, New Hampshire driver's licenses have included three sex options, that being "male", "female" and "X".
 The "X" option is not available for birth certificates.
 In August 2021, it was reported that the gender X on both New Hampshire drivers licences and I.Ds for individuals finally became legally available and implemented - after 2 years of delays of implementing the 2019 legislation and policy, due to the COVID-19 pandemic worldwide.

+Youth Bans

 On July 18, 2024, Sununu signed three bills limiting transgender rights.
 The first bill bans trans girls from girls sports in grades 5 to 12.
-The second bans gender-affirming genital surgeries for minors and the third requires teachers to allow parents to have their child opt out of instruction about "sexual orientation, gender, gender identity, or gender expression".
-Sununu vetoed a fourth bill that would have allowed businesses and government entities to discriminate against trans people.
+The second bans gender-affirming medicine for minors and the third requires teachers to allow parents to opt their child out of instruction about "sexual orientation, gender, gender identity, or gender expression".
+At the same time, Sununu also vetoed a fourth bill that would have allowed businesses and government entities to discriminate against trans people, including adults.

 In August 2024, the New Hampshire Supreme Court explicitly made a 3-1 ruling decision that legally protects and defends transgender individuals within schools and classrooms - on both “privacy and autonomy” grounds.